 How to Reach Kunchikal Falls

-Since Shimoga is well connected by roads to major cities like Mangalore, Mysore, and Bengaluru, there are several buses which ply to the waterfall.
+Since Shivamogga is well connected by roads to major cities like Mangaluru, Mysuru, and Bengaluru, there are several buses which ply to the waterfall.
 After Hulikal is reached, people go to the waterfalls by private vehicles or taxis.

-Located 97 km away from Shimoga, there’s Udupi railway station.
+Located 97 km away from Shivamogga, there’s Udupi railway station.
 After the train, buses and taxis can be taken to the waterfall.

 The nearest airport to the waterfall is Mangalore Airport, which is roughly 142 km away.
 The airport serves major cities and hence increases the accessibility.
 From the airport, buses, trains, and taxis are available to reach the waterfall.